rafaelmartins/blohg.org/content/post/blohg-0.9.2.rst

 .. tags: announcements, releases

-blohg 0.9.2 was just release.
+blohg 0.9.2 was just released.
 It is a bugfix release.

 - fixed some testsuite issues with Python 2.6
 - fixed Youtube/Vimeo reStructuredText directives